All Episodes

 Okay.

-Now, uh you work hard.
+Now, you work hard, I assume.

-I assume uh what kind of rig do you have?
+What kind of rig do you have?

-Uh I have a 2019 Freightliner.
+I have a 2019 freight liner.

 Okay.

-So you're out there working hard every day, and you you know, and by the way, when your truck goes down with the supply chain crisis, you gotta you gotta scramble because it's hard to get parts right now.
+And, you know, and by the way, when your truck goes down with the supply chain crisis, you got to scramble because it's hard to get parts right now.

-So if you book a load that pays you $2,500 or $3,000 or whatever, that's exactly what it paid when fuel was say uh $2.50 a gallon.
+So if you book a load that pays you $2,500 or $3,000 or whatever, that's exactly what it paid when fuel was, say, $2.50 a gallon.

-I don't know, I guess there's some big national bulletin board where you can go to and and pick the routes and and there's just not enough trucks out there, so and you can't get new trucks as you probably already know.
+I guess there's some big national bulletin board where you can go to and pick the routes, and there's just not enough trucks out there.

-Um parts is hard to get, so they get uh at least my friends are getting a premium for the loads that they have, then they said they're even actually profiting more this year than last year.
+So at least my friends are getting a premium for the loads that they have.

 That's not the case with you.

-Now, if you're running under your own authority, yes, you will see the the difference there, but I'm under a contract.
+Now, if you're running under your own authority, yes, you will see the difference there, but I'm under a contract.

 We're talking 18 bucks to take a shower.